diyuanqiu/Software-Architecture/README.md

 ##### Requests-Threads

-Requests-Threads is a Requests session that returns the amazing Twisted’s awaitable Deferreds instead of Response objects.
+Requests-Threads is a Requests session that returns the amazing Twisted’s awaitable Deferred instead of Response objects.
 This allows the use of async/await keyword usage on Python 3, or Twisted’s style of programming, if desired.

 ##### Requests-OAuthlib

-Requests-oauthlib makes it possible to do the OAuth dance from Requests automatically.
+Requests-OAuthlib makes it possible to do the OAuth dance from Requests automatically.
 This is useful for the large number of websites that use OAuth to provide authentication.
 It also provides a lot of tweaks that handle ways that specific OAuth providers differ from the standard specifications.

 ##### Betamax